 Our clinical effectiveness trial1, of the Depression Prevention program included 902 adults at risk for depression recruited from primary care waiting rooms and by telephone.
 The treatment group received a stages of change manual and a computer tailored individualized printed report in the mail, and additional individualized reports at one and three months follow-up.

-- Experience a significant reduction in depression (34% vs. 18%, respectively)
+- 73% experienced a reduction in symptoms of depression

 Among study participants who were managing their depression, the intervention prevented the onset of depression (12% of treatment participants vs. 20% of control participants experienced a new episode of Major Depression during the follow-up period).